HackYourFutureBelgium/agile-development/README.md

 software by doing it and helping others do it.
 Through this work we have come to value:

->- **Individuals and interactions** over _processes and tools_<br/>
+>- **Individuals and interactions** over _processes and tools_

 Agile focus on the people that use the product and how they use it is extremely important.
-Because,teams always work best when they pay attention to the human elements, that is called Human-centered design.There are three key area of Human-centered design: observation , analysis and ideation.Like, one-on-one interviews(observation), personas(analysis) and prototyping (ideation).
+Because,teams always work best when they pay attention to the human elements, that is called Human-centered design.There are three key area of Human-centered design: observation
->- **Working software** over _comprehensive documentation_ <br/>
+, analysis and ideation.
+Like, one-on-one interviews(observation),personas(analysis) and prototyping (ideation).

-Agile value working software over comprehensive documentation—because the most effective way for a user to gauge how well the product is actually by use it.Agile teams don't wait until the product is perfect before sharing it with the people, they deliver the working product quickly and improve it consistently.
+>- **Working software** over _comprehensive documentation_

->- **Customer collaboration** over _contract negotiation_ <br/>
+Agile value working software over comprehensive documentation—because the most effective way for a user to gauge how well the product is actually by use it.
+Agile teams don't wait until the product is perfect before sharing it with the people, they deliver the working product quickly and improve it consistently.

-Agile recognize that projects change, and that people never have perfect information when starting a project.
+>- **Customer collaboration** over _contract negotiation_

-So instead of trying to nail down exactly what’s going to be built before they start, they collaborate with their users to try to get the best results.
+Agile recognize that projects change, and that people never have perfect information when starting a project.So instead of trying to nail down exactly what’s going to be built  before they start, they collaborate with their users to try to get the best results.

->- **Responding to change** over _following a plan_ <br/>
+>- **Responding to change** over _following a plan_

 It’s important to plan your project, but it’s even more important to recognize that those plans will change once the team starts working on the code.

-> That is, while there is value in the items on the right, we value the items on the left more.
+> That is why Agile value the items on the left over the items on the right.
 >
 > - [Agile Manifesto](https://agilemanifesto.org/)